 - Step 4.
 Create Contacts

 Prepare a CSV File

-To prepare a file to import your preexisting contact and account data, use a spreadsheet program, such as Excel or Google Sheets.
-Or if you want to export your client data from a program you currently use, see our software-specific instructions here.
+To prepare a file to import your preexisting contact and account data, use a spreadsheet program such as Excel or Google Sheets.
+For instructions on how to transfer your data from a specific platform or software program, go here.

 1. Create a spreadsheet

 Create and label the columns.

 Tip: When you name the columns, each column header name stands for a different data property.